AiJared/stylegan/README.md

 3. **Style Mixing**

- - Ability to control different levels of image generation
+ - Ability to control different levels of image generation.
- - Separates high-level attributes from stochastic details
+ - Separates high-level attributes from stochastic details.

 ## Limitations of this Implementation: